jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, in the game of civlization, do we consider the big picture when making our choices?

 If we choose new and better products, we're attracted to the majic of new tools, and become player gods in the game of civilization.
 If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being extras attracted by dark majic.

-Watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.
+Take a second and watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Now, what does the rulebook encourage—for us to be player gods of the young and growing Internet Age, or to stay extras of the tried and true Industrial Age?
+Now, what does our realworld rulebook encourage?
+For us to be player gods of the young and growing Internet Age, or to stay extras of the tried and true Industrial Age?

 Evolution needs us to buy solar-power roofs, start a 3D printing business in the garage, install a Hydroloop water resuser.
-These are the new technologies that will help solve our problems, and thereby be levers of power everyone on Main Street can control.
-But do you now if your home insurance policy covers hail damage to newly installed solar panels?
+These are the new technologies that will help solve our problems, and thereby be levers of power Main Street controls.
+But, do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you know where to find your local business by-laws, building codes, tax laws?

 Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit.
-Our rulebook makes being an extra is easy today, while being a player god is risky.
+Our rulebook makes being a player god risky.
+It's easier to be an extra, buy generic consumer goods, get a job, commute to work, and get a second job when things get tough.

 Technologically speaking there's no reason for this.
 Regular people can work as freely as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases.
 Today we can make the Internet Age rulebook seemless.
-We can have so many levers of power in our hands!
+We can have so many levers of power in our hands, helping us make our lives more efficient, resourceful, and sustainable, and act like a legitimate source of income.

 But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Streets embrace the era of mass-collaboration using Techvolution as their shield and motivation.